seemyer/recipes/docs/references.md

 1. Place the lecithin in a medium bowl.
 Add oil in a steady stream while whisking.
 Transfer to a jar or squeeze bottle and refrigerate until needed.
 2. ***To use:*** Drizzle 1 to 2 teaspoons on the pan, then brush evenly over pan surface, applying only where it will be in contact with dough or batter.

-## prevent apples from browning
+## poultry carcass browning for jook/stock
-1. Combine 0.5 tsp salt with 240 grams water.
-2. Soak sliced apples for 10 mins.
-3. Remove apples and store until ready to use.
-4. Rinse before serving.
+* Toss turkey in oil, then roast @ 450F for 45 mins.

 <script>
 function BabyLoafCalc(valNum) {